phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 A visualization of the loop in the ACE2-binding ridge that is conformationally different between SARS-CoV-2 (top) and SARS-CoV (bottom).
 The coronavirus RBD is shown in purple, and ACE2 is shown in green.
 The differences in structure cause certain amino acid residues (highlighted in various colors) to behave differently between the two interactions, which are discussed in the main text.
 {: style="font-size: medium;"}

 The most noticeable difference between SARS-CoV-2 and SARS-CoV relates to a "hydrophobic pocket", or three hydrophobic ACE2 residues at positions 82, 79, and 83 (methionine, leucine, and tyrosine).
 This pocket, which is colored silver in the above figure, is hidden away from the outside of the protein to keep these amino acids separate from water.
 In SARS-CoV-2, the RBD phenylalanine residue at position 486 (yellow) inserts itself into the pocket, favorably interacting with ACE2.
-These interactions do not happen with SARS-CoV, and its corresponding RBD residue, a leucine at position 472 (yellow), is not inserted into the pocket.
+These interactions do not happen with SARS-CoV, and its corresponding RBD residue, a leucine at position 472 (yellow), is not inserted into the pocket [^Shang].

 In what follows, we use a three-letter identifier for an amino acid followed by a number to indicate the identity of that amino acid followed by its position within the protein sequence.
 For example, the phenylalanine at position 486 of the SARS-CoV-2 spike protein would be called Phe486.